-The weather is warming up and we (and our clients) are playing outside, so it's a good time to remind ourselves about the proper ways to take care of our skin while catching those rays.
+The weather is warming up and we (and our clients) are playing outside, so it's a good time to remind ourselves about the proper summer skin care while catching those rays.
 In our May/June issue of ASCP Skin Deep magazine, Dr. Mark Lees answers some misconceptions about how the sun damages skin—and how to prevent it.

-Even though the damage caused by sun exposure has been well documented, people still sunbathe and expose themselves unprotected to the sun.
-Arm yourself with knowledge about sun damage so you can stress to clients the importance of sun protection and dispel the many rumors and fallacies.
+Even though sun damage to skin has been well documented, people still sunbathe and expose themselves unprotected to the sun.
+Arm yourself with knowledge about sun damage to skin so you can stress to clients the importance of sunscreen and dispel the many rumors and fallacies.

-To learn more facts and fallacies, read the full article in the digital edition of ASCP Skin Deep magazine.
+To learn more about summer skin care, facts, and fallacies, read the full article in the digital edition of ASCP Skin Deep magazine.
 And then, sell that sunscreen!